mrchikeze/etl_docket_network_postgres/readme.md

         -- name my_postgres_conn \
         -- network my_etl_network \
         -e POSTGRES_USER = postgres \
-        -e POSTGRES_PASWWORD = chika \
+        -e POSTGRES_PASWWORD = your password \
         -e POSTGRES_DB = my_etl_db \
         postgres:15

     ## Update in my .env
     I changed my "host" value to my_postgres_conn (the name of my postgres container).
 The previous value was "localhost".

-    i pushed my .env files (because no real secrets there just local db.) you can use .gitignore to prevent sharing your private files on github.
+    I pushed my .env files (because no real secrets there just local db.) you can use .gitignore to prevent sharing your private files on github. also ensure zou put zour own password.